-China, however, remains in many ways a developing country and does not share the same values as the industrialized democracies.
+Greater interdependence with countries like China that are at different levels of economic development and that have different systems of governance brings with it some difficult challenges.
+China remains in many ways a developing country and does not share the same values as the industrialized democracies.
 As seen in the 41-point joint statement released at the conclusion of the US-China Summit in January of this year, the problems the two countries face in their relationship are both challenging and numerous.
-Similarly, the responses to the Senkaku Island dispute illustrate that problems between China and Japan are also difficult.
+Similarly, the responses to the Senkaku Island dispute illustrate that relations between China and

+Japan are also strained.
 One cannot dismiss the possibility that, if not handled properly, those tensions could develop into a confrontation.
 It is also not unexpected that a country like the United States would shift its attention to those countries with which its relations are most problematic.

-I do not believe that the fact that foreign policy attention has shifted or that interest has waned will bring about a substantive shift in US-Japan relations, a relationship in which the two countries still have shared values and important common interests.
+The fact that foreign policy attention has shifted or that interest has waned does not necessarily mean there will be a substantive shift in US-Japan relations, a relationship in which the two countries still have shared values and important common interests.
 Still, is there a rationale for reinvigorating US-Japan relations in response to this apparent decrease in the relative importance of the relationship?